 The Anzac Memorial is located within Hyde Park South.
 Entry to the Memorial is via the western ground floor entrance (Elizabeth St side of the building).

 The closest cross streets are Elizabeth Street and Liverpool Street.
 Museum is the closest train station and is only 160 metres from the Memorial.

-Use Trip Planner to plan your journey on public transport.
+Download the Trip Planner App on your smart phone and enter all details including any disabilities to plan your trip.
 If you have limited mobility you can refine your accessible trip results by choosing Options and selecting the Accessible services only check box.

 TRAIN - Museum Station is a wheelchair accessible station.
 The station has a lift, a PA system for announcements, tactile surfaces and a wheelchair accessible toilet.

 BUS - Bus services stop on Elizabeth Street and Liverpool Street.
 Please note there is no parking for school or chartered buses on site at the Memorial.
 The majority of local bus services in NSW are accessible.

 CAR - Limited public parking is available around the Hyde Park perimeter.
 There are a number of nearby car parks.
 Visit City of Sydney's Car parks page for more information.

 CYCLE - Hyde Park South is accessible by bicycle, however the Anzac Memorial does not have bike racks.